Our 30 favorite turtleneck sweaters at the movies – Reel

 Franco Nero, on the set of "A Citizen Rebels", 1974.

-His character is the victim of an attack.
+His character is the victim of an assault.
 The police are powerless or corrupt.
 He then decides to lead the investigation and track down the criminals himself.
-It is not a masterpiece but a curiosity, particularly for its wide variety of Italian costumes.
-Franco Nero would for example be perfect in our Woody and the Robots costume” (Woody Allen, 1973)
+It is not a masterpiece but a curiosity, especially for its great variety of Italian costumes.
+Franco Nero would be perfect in our Woody and the Robots costume, for example" (Woody Allen, 1973)

-If you have the feeling that Woody Allen makes the same film over and over again and that there's very little talk about style, it's a safe bet that this one won't change your mind.
+If you feel like Woody Allen is making the same movie over and over again, and there's little talk of style, chances are this one won't change your mind.

-Certainly, like his first films, it is burlesque that takes precedence here.
-But you will find the same signature typography in the credits, the same New Orleans spirit in the music, the same funny and gently neurotic characters in the casting.
-This way of making cinema summons the Marx Brothers as well as Ingmar Bergman, and that is what has made it so charming for over 50 years.
+Of course, like his first films, it is burlesque that prevails here.
+But you will find the same signature typography in the credits, the same New Orleans spirit in the music, the same funny and gently neurotic characters in the cast.
+This way of making cinema summons both the Marx Brothers and Ingmar Bergman, and that is what has made it charming for over 50 years.

-If we rarely think about clothes in a Woody Allen film, here is always one that shows what the wardrobe of tomorrow could be by placing its story in an improbable future: Woody Allen wakes up in 2173, after 200 years of a very long sleep caused by a medical error.
+While we rarely think about clothes in a Woody Allen film, here is one that gives us a glimpse of what tomorrow's wardrobe could be like by setting its story in an improbable future: Woody Allen wakes up in 2173, after 200 years of a very long sleep caused by a medical error.

-It's impossible to know if fashion or even the Earth will still be relevant.
-What is certain, however, is that the present of "Woody and the Robots" looks like a nightmare: a society of control, uniform and tasteless clothing like in George's "THX 1138".
-Lucas, robot tailors and computerized tailor-made products.
-If that doesn't scare you yet: imagine a suit, shirt and tie set all in white for the obligatory passage to confession!
+It's impossible to know whether fashion or even Earth will still be relevant.
+What is certain, however, is that the present of "Woody and the Robots" looks like a nightmare: a society of control, uniform and tasteless clothing like in George Lucas' "THX 1138", robot suits and computerized tailoring.
+If that doesn't scare you yet: imagine a suit, shirt and tie all in white for the obligatory passage to confession!

 woody allen robots black turtleneck sweater